Horsethecompanion/sparks/README.md

 ### Unlocking it

-Tap the **Sparks logo or title** 5 times quickly (within about 2 seconds).
+Tap the **SParks logo or title** 5 times quickly (within about 2 seconds).
 You'll be asked for a PIN.

 > **Default PIN: `2468`**
 > This lives in the app's own code, so treat it as a light deterrent rather than a real lock — anyone with access to the source could find it.
 That's an acceptable tradeoff for an internal tool like this, but if you ever want it changed, just ask.